ansys/pydynamicreporting/doc/source/index.rst

 What is PyDynamicReporting?
 ---------------------------
 PyDynamicReporting is part of the `PyAnsys <https://docs.pyansys.com>`_ ecosystem.
-It is a Python client library that allows you to launch and connect to an Ansys Dynamic Reporting service and control the database and reports.
+It is a Python client library that allows you to start and connect to an Ansys Dynamic Reporting service and control the database and reports.
 It also provides you with quick access to web components so that you can easily embed items or reports in other apps.